kajtuszd/image-converting/README.md

 # Important

-Before running, remember to edit file paths in code
+Before running remember to edit file paths in code